lastingParadox/ff-site/archive-to-markdown/md/ff2/14-crash-and-burn.md

 _Garrick takes out a rubber mallet from his pockets and makes a swinging motion, confusing the mallet for an axe._

-> You can’t stop me!
+> You can't stop me!

 **Zander** _(25-Aug-18 01:47 PM)_